Log Analytics workspace data export in Azure Monitor (preview)

 --export-all-tablesoption in CLI and REST isn't supported and will be removed.
 You should provide the list of tables in export rules explicitly.

-- Supported tables currently are limited those specified in the supported tables section below.
-For example, custom log tables currently aren't supported.
+- Supported tables are limited those specified in the supported tables section below.

-- If the data export rule includes an unsupported table, the operation will succeed, but no data will be exported for that table until the table gets supported.
+- If the data export rule includes an unsupported table, the operation will succeed, but no data will be exported for that table until the table becomes supported.